Daftwulli3/RichWeb/README.md

 Diarmuid Cahill - C09604529
 Mick Ashe - C09530291

-Instructions:
+Instructions:(Ubuntu/Linux)

 - Download and unzip Repository
-- CD to project folder location
+- Use Terminalto CD to project folder location
 - type in command 'meteor' to deploy to localhost
 - got to https://localhost to view project